 PacifiCorp proposes to revise the Project boundary to include the proposed tailrace alignment and other appropriate Project features that are not in the current boundary such as the Royal Purple diversion and forebay access road.
-The proposed Project boundary occupies 8 acres (3.2 ha) of private land owned by PacifiCorp and 12.5 acres (5 h) of federal land managed by the Wallowa-Whitman National Forest.
+The proposed Project boundary occupies a total of 26.4 acres (10.7 ha), 13.3 acres (5.4 ha) of private land owned by PacifiCorp, 0.4 acres (0.2 ha) of private land owned by the Boy Scouts of America, and 12.7 acres (5.1 ha) of federal land managed by the Wallowa-Whitman National Forest.